francisccdn/classroom_assignment_problem/README.md

 ```

 ## 3. Optimal Solutions
-Optimal solutions for each scenario/term (with the exception of scenario 9 of term 20182, whose solution is not optimal but still available) can be found in folder **/solutions**.
+Optimal solutions and best solutions for each scenario/term can be found in folder **/solutions**.
 Each solution is shown in a file with an identifiable name.
 The naming scheme for each file is **[term]_[scenario].json**.
 Solution files are formatted as [JSON](https://www.json.org/json-en.html) objects, and their structure is detailed in subsection [3.1.]

 ### 3.1.
 Optimal solution file structure
 A solution object contains 6 elements of "metadata" about the solution, these are: